 Voza Rivers was interviewed by The HistoryMakers on April 29, 2018.

 Let My Work Speak For Itself.

-Theatrical director Voza Rivers (1942- ) produced the long running and award winning Sarafina!,on Broadway and served as chairman of the Harlem Arts Alliance and president and executive director of the New Heritage Theatre Group.
+Theatre director Voza Rivers (1942- ) produced the Broadway musical Sarafina! and served as president and executive director of the New Heritage Theatre Group.

 New Heritage Theater